BrandonXu6106/obsidianpublish/content/thoughts/A Certain Tendency Of The Database Community.md

 As we continue to increase the number of globally connected devices, we must embrace a design that considers every single member in the system as the primary site for the data that it is generates.
 It is completely impractical that we can look at a single, or a small number, of globally distributed data centers as the primary site for all global information that we desire to perform computations with.

-Can we build abstractions that allow devices to communicate [[peer-to-peer]], acknowledging the true primary site for a particular piece of information and scale to the amount of information that exists, not only between all computers in a planetary-scale distributed system, but all entities in the universe?
+Can we build abstractions that allow devices to communicate [[peer-to-peer.md]], acknowledging the true primary site for a particular piece of information and scale to the amount of information that exists, not only between all computers in a planetary-scale distributed system, but all entities in the universe?

 ## Limits of the speed of light

 Coordination in the universe is limited by how much you can observe.
 That means a globally consistent _anything_ will be limited by the speed of light

 This is problematic for global (and potentially inter-planetary) communication.
-The great thing about [[local-first software]] is that you don't need to know anything about the other side of the world when doing stuff locally :)
+The great thing about [[local-first software](local-first%20software.md) is that you don't need to know anything about the other side of the world when doing stuff locally :)

 ## Harmony